LdyL/epython/README.md

 (you might want to place this in your .bashrc file)

-##64 cores

-The extended ePython has been developed and tested on a Epiphany cluster with 16-core nodes, if you have a 64 core chip machine then it should work (still on 16 cores), and it should be trivial to edit the source and linker script to support the full 64 cores.

 ##Additional information for installing

 MPI is required.
 This version has been tested with the preinstalled Open MPI of the Parabuntu